-As of December 31, 2012 and 2011, the carrying value of equity method limited partnerships totaled \$1.31 billion and \$858 million, respectively.
+As of December 31, 2013 and 2012, the carrying value of equity method limited partnerships totaled \$1.46 billion and \$1.31 billion, respectively.
 The Company recognizes an impairment loss for equity method limited partnerships when evidence demonstrates that the loss is other than temporary.
 Evidence of a loss in value that is other than temporary may include the absence of an ability to recover the carrying amount of the investment or the inability of the investee to sustain a level of earnings that would justify the carrying amount of the investment.
-The Company had no write-downs related to equity method limited partnerships in 2012.
-In both 2011 and 2010, the Company had write-downs related to equity method limited partnerships of \$1 million.
+The Company had no write-downs related to equity method limited partnerships in 2013 or 2012.
+In 2011, the Company had write-downs related to equity method limited partnerships of \$1 million.

-As of December 31, 2012 and 2011, the carrying value for cost method limited partnerships was \$617 million and \$754 million, respectively.
+As of December 31, 2013 and 2012, the carrying value for cost method limited partnerships was \$605 million and \$617 million, respectively.
 To determine if an other-than-temporary impairment has occurred, the Company evaluates whether an impairment indicator has occurred in the period that may have a significant adverse effect on the carrying value of the investment.
 Impairment indicators may include: significantly reduced valuations of the investments held by the limited partnerships; actual recent cash flows received being significantly less than expected cash flows; reduced valuations based on financing completed at a lower value; completed sale of a material underlying investment at a price significantly lower than expected; or any other adverse events since the last financial statements received that might affect the fair value of the investee's capital.
 Additionally, the Company's portfolio monitoring process includes a quarterly review of all cost method limited partnerships to identify instances where the net asset value is below established thresholds for certain periods of time, as well as investments that are performing below expectations, for further impairment consideration.
 If a cost method limited partnership is other-than-temporarily impaired, the carrying value is written down to fair value, generally estimated to be equivalent to the reported net asset value of the underlying funds.
-In 2012, 2011 and 2010, the Company had write-downs related to cost method limited partnerships of \$3 million, \$2 million and \$22 million, respectively.
+In 2013, 2012 and 2011, the Company had write-downs related to cost method limited partnerships of \$9 million, \$9 million and \$2 million, respectively.